 Address: The park is enclosed by Broad Street, Hill House Road, Park Road and South View.

 Parking: find free parking on a nearby road

-Just across Clifton Suspension Bridge, and along from Ashton Court Estate, is Leigh Woods, a National Trust protected area of woodland that it is free to enter.
-There are several colour-coded pathways and mountain bike trails to choose from, plus a natural play trail for kids including hollow log tunnels, carved wooden sofas, a woodland fort and a basket swing dotted around the woods to amuse your little woodland elf.
+Just across Clifton Suspension Bridge is Leigh Woods, a National Trust-protected area of woods with play area that it is free to enter.
+There are several colour-coded pathways and mountain bike trails to choose from, plus woodland play equipment for kids including hollow log tunnels, carved wooden sofas, a woodland fort and a basket swing dotted around the woods to amuse your little woodland elf.

 Address: Valley Road, Bristol BS8 3QB or Abbots Leigh, Bristol BS8 3QE

 Leigh Woods car park: there are a couple of places you can park, either along North road, just off Abbots Leigh Road or follow the tree-lined Valley Road to a car park (with seasonal kiosk).

 Clifton Suspension Bridge Playground

 Surrounded by the rocky walls of the Avon Gorge, this pretty Clifton playground sits on the edge of upmarket Clifton Village, a stone’s throw from Bristol’s iconic Clifton Suspension Bridge.
 This is a park with slides and swings, a mini ground-level trampoline and structures to clamber on make this a winning park in kids’ eyes.